History of the SAT: 1930s: Continuous changes

-1941 and 1942: standardized score scales are introduced
+1941 and 1942: Standardized score scales introduced

 Until 1941, the scores on all SATs had been scaled to a mean of 500 with a standard deviation of 100.
 Although one test-taker could be compared to another for a given test date, comparisons from one year to another could not be made.
 For example, a score of 500 achieved on an SAT taken in one year could reflect a different ability level than a score of 500 achieved in another year.
 By 1940, it had become clear that setting the mean SAT score to 500 every year was unfair to those students who happened to take the SAT with a group of higher average ability.

 In order to make cross-year score comparisons possible, in April 1941 the SAT verbal section was scaled to a mean of 500, and a standard deviation of 100, and the June 1941 SAT verbal section was equated (linked) to the April 1941 test.
 All SAT verbal sections after 1941 were equated to previous tests so that the same scores on different SATs would be comparable.
 Similarly, in June 1942 the SAT math section was equated to the April 1942 math section, which itself was linked to the 1942 SAT verbal section, and all SAT math sections after 1942 would be equated to previous tests.
 From this point forward, SAT mean scores could change over time, depending on the average ability of the group taking the test compared to the roughly 10,600 students taking the SAT in April 1941.
 The 1941 and 1942 score scales would remain in use until 1995.

-1946 test and associated changes
+1946: Verbal section changes

 Paragraph reading was eliminated from the verbal portion of the SAT in 1946, and replaced with reading comprehension, and "double definition" questions were replaced with sentence completions.
 Between 1946 and 1957, students were given 90 to 100 minutes to complete 107 to 170 verbal questions.
 Starting in 1958, time limits became more stable, and for 17 years, until 1975, students had 75 minutes to answer 90 questions.
 In 1959, questions on data sufficiency were introduced to the mathematics section and then replaced with quantitative comparisons in 1974.
 In 1974, both verbal and math sections were reduced from 75 minutes to 60 minutes each, with changes in test composition compensating for the decreased time.